Content: Where's the return on investment?

 More on this thread in the article entitled "Die SEO, Die!".

-Google provides content creation guidelines for making your content "search engine optimized".
+Google provides content creation guidelines"search engine optimized".
 They are not difficult to follow.
 It takes a day to become familiar with them, and a bit of time honing your Internet writing style.

 What you have to say is the important bit - not whether you have stuffed ten keywords into the article.